3schwartz/StudyGroup/README.md

 Three different frameworks which can be used for streaming are covered.
 [GraphQL](https://graphql.org/), [gRPC](https://grpc.io/) and [SignalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr).

-When discussion these frameworks some interesting topics are the community contributing, schema alignment between server and clients and of course performance.
+When discussion these frameworks some interesting topics are the community contribution, schema alignment between server and clients and of course performance.